rishichintala/Bootcamp_Website/README.md

 # Bootcamp_Website
- This is a dummy website made using Bootstrap.
+ This is a dummy Bootcamp website made using Bootstrap.